Can you present confidently to an audience without notes?

-This short course shows you how to plan a talk, lecture, podcast or webinar in record time.
+This short course shows you how to plan a talk, lecture, podcast or webinar in record time (what we call SMART SPEAKING).
 It also shows how to deliver any presentation without reading from a word-for-word script or without reading from slides or flashcards.

 The course shows you how to massively reduce your preparation time, overcome writers block, and if necessary memorise your talk, all using one simple technique on a single sheet of paper.

 In the course you'll be following a case study where the author takes you step by step through an easy-to-use and effective process to plan, rehearse and deliver a lecture.
 Plus there are two short projects that give you an opportunity to put your learning into practice.

 In this lecture Barry Mapp tells us how most people use one of two ways to prepare a course or lecture and very few consider using mind mapping for this task.
 Mind Mapping can be a great time saver and will help you deliver a lecture in an engaging and conversational style.
 Mind Mapping was originally devised as a memory tool, so once you've got your lecture as a mind map, it becomes quite easy to memorise it.

 What techniques do most people use for planning and delivering their lectures?
 In this video we follow a discussion thread in Udemy Studio to find out what both instructors and students think about scripts and using a teleprompter.

 This very short lecture is to help you appreciate and navigate this section